FAQ & Troubleshooting

 A: Use loopback mode:

-• Connect a 120Ω resistor between CANH and CANL pins on MCP2515
+• Connect a 120Ω resistor between CANH and CANL on the MCP2518FD module

 💻 Software Issues